ugoevola/json-auto-validation/documentation/a - Description.md

-# Json auto validation
-**Json-auto-validation** is a library for automatic validation of incoming json data in a spring-boot API.

-## Documentation

-A full documentation is available here : [Documentation](https://github.com/ugoevola/json-auto-validation/blob/main/documentation)

-## Description
+# Description

-Based on the automatic generation of json schemas and validation beans using annotations, its aim is to validate json data before deserialization, thereby minimizing deserialization errors and lightening the workload involved in verifying data after deserialization.
+Based on the automatic generation of [json schemas](https://json-schema.org/draft/2020-12/json-schema-validation.html) and validation beans using annotations, its aim is to validate json data before deserialization, thereby minimizing deserialization errors and lightening the workload involved in verifying data after deserialization.

-## Installation

-> In coming...

-### Example
+## Example
 Let's take an example.
 Consider an end point on our API as it is:

   ```kotlin
   @RestController